prod-prod/prod-prod.github.io/_portfolio/portfolio-1.md

 ### Implementation

-For the implementation we will use `amcl` ROS node, available as part of the navigation ROS stock.
+For the implementation we will use `amcl` ROS node, available as part of the navigation ROS stack.

 If you want to know more about the ROS node, visit the [official ROS node page](http://wiki.ros.org/amcl).